inspec/inspec-aws/docs/resources/aws_ec2_customer_gateway.md

 The ID of the customer gateway.

-For additional information, see the [AWS documentation on AWS EC2 Customer Gateway.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-customer-gateway.html).
+For additional information, see the [AWS documentation on AWS EC2 customer gateway](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-customer-gateway.html).

 ## Properties